Is It Good to Get Your Calves Massaged? | 321 STRONG Answers

 ## Why Your Calves Need Regular Attention

 Your calves absorb a beating during every step you take, walking, running, climbing stairs.
 That constant workload creates adhesions and trigger points that restrict ankle mobility and contribute to problems further up the chain, including knee pain and Achilles tendon issues.
 A [targeted calf massage](/blog/what-massage-is-best-for-tight-calves) breaks up those adhesions and restores normal tissue sliding.
-According to 321 STRONG, most people underestimate tension they carry in their lower legs until they actually start working on them.
+According to 321 STRONG, a lot of people underestimate tension they carry in their lower legs until they actually start working on them.

 ## Best Ways to Massage Your Calves at Home